tuxor1337/hidetopbar/README.md

     make ./locale/hidetopbar.pot

+To then incorporate the changes to the actual translation files for each language, run one of the following commands:

+    make all-po                                 # For updating the files for all languages make ./locale/XX/LC_MESSAGES/hidetopbar.po  # For updating one speific po file, where 'XX' is the language code

 As mentioned in the previous section, running `make` requires the `gettext` package to be installed (the package names may vary depending on your distribution).